AnjiaRandia/Fits-image-resize/README.md

-# Fits-image-resize-by-padding
+# Resizing a fits image file
-Basically the inverse of cropping
+enlarging borders, or cropping a 2d image, while conserving the headers